-Implementation is being led by NHS England’s Innovation, Research and Life Sciences team who are working closely with the NHS England Diabetes team.
+Implementation is jointly led by NHS England and NHS Improvement’s NHS Diabetes Programme team and Innovation, Research and Life Sciences team.

 Please be advised that the national arrangements above support the use of flash glucose monitors in people living with Type 1 diabetes who meet certain clinical criteria and who would benefit most from these devices.

 The criteria have been developed to guide clinicians, and eligibility is normally determined in your annual diabetes review when you have the opportunity to speak to your clinician about your care.
 Depending on local arrangements this review may be with either your specialist diabetes team or your GP.

 If you have further queries or experience any problems these can be directed to your local CCG who are responsible for local implementation of the guidance and for providing flash glucose monitoring.

 In addition, the Diabetes UK website contains lots of valuable information about living with Type 1 diabetes which you may find helpful.